wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

   location: 'history'
   rootURL: '/'

-App.Router.map (match) ->
+App.Router.map ->
-  match('/').to 'home'
-  match('/users').to 'users'
+  @resource 'users'
 {% endhighlight %}

 [Read more about Ember Routes](http://emberjs.com/guides/routing)

 This will tell the Ember Router to use the History API intead of the default 'hash' URLs for routes.
-We also map the root url of our app to `home`.
+The mapping of the `/` in our app is implicit in Ember, and it will be assigned to a route of `index`.
 The new Ember Router will use this string to make some assumptions.
-If there is a `App.HomeController` object it will use that controller.
-If not it will just render out the `home` template.
-Now, under the hood Ember is still using a `App.HomeController` controller but it will define one on the fly.
+If there is a `App.IndexController` object it will use that controller.
+If not it will just render out the `index` template.
+Now, under the hood Ember is still using a `App.IndexController` controller but it will define one on the fly.
 I will get into this in a future blog post.
 When you call `reopen` this is the Ember way to reopen and monkey patch a class.
 As you can see the Ember Router syntax is similar to the one in Rails.
 This is by design.
-We need the 2nd route there so our `application.hbs` template can compile as it is referencing the `usersIndex` route.
+We need the 2nd route there so our `application.hbs` template can compile as it is referencing the `users.index` route.

-Let's write `app/assets/javascripts/templates/home.hbs`
+Let's write `app/assets/javascripts/templates/index.hbs`

 {% highlight html %}
 <h1>Welcome!</h1>